kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

     pip install -v -e .  # or "python setup.py develop"
     ```

-# Step 1: Training with existing models and standard datasets
+# Step 1: Training models on standard datasets

 MMDetection provides hundreds of existing and existing detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)), and supports multiple standard datasets, including Pascal VOC, COCO, CityScapes, LVIS, etc. This note will show how to perform common tasks on these existing models and standard datasets, including:

 - Use existing models to inference on given images.
 - Test existing models on standard datasets.
-- Train predefined models on standard datasets.
+- Train models on standard datasets.

-## Train predefined models on standard datasets
+## Train models on standard datasets

 MMDetection also provides out-of-the-box tools for training detection models.
-This section will show how to train _predefined_ models (under [configs](https://github.com/open-mmlab/mmdetection/tree/master/configs)) on standard datasets i.e. COCO.
+This section will show how to train models (under [configs](https://github.com/open-mmlab/mmdetection/tree/master/configs)) on standard datasets i.e. COCO.

+**Important**: You might need to modify the [config](https://github.com/open-mmlab/mmdetection/blob/5e246d5e3bc3310b5c625fb57bc03d2338ca39bc/docs/en/tutorials/config.md) according your GPUs resource (such as "samples_per_gpu","workers_per_gpu" ...etc due to your GPUs RAM limitation).
-**Important**: The default learning rate in config files is for 8 GPUs and 2 img/gpu (batch size = 8\*2 = 16).
+The default learning rate in config files is for 8 GPUs and 2 img/gpu (batch size = 8\*2 = 16).
 According to the [linear scaling rule](https://arxiv.org/abs/1706.02677), you need to set the learning rate proportional to the batch size if you use different GPUs or images per GPU, e.g., `lr=0.01` for 4 GPUs \* 2 imgs/gpu and `lr=0.08` for 16 GPUs \* 4 imgs/gpu.

 ### Step 1-1: Prepare datasets